jfversluis/PokemonEverywhere/README.md

 Sample code to demonstrate how code can be shared all the way from frontend to backend with C# and .NET.

 This project includes:
-* A backend Web API service that serves the Pokemon content
-* A shared library with the model and 2 services that can be used to retrieve data, **shared by all other projects**
-* A shared Razor

 | Project    | Description |
 | -------- | ------- |